Amirashrafkhan816/Amirashrafkhan816/README.md

 </body>
 </html>
 - 👋 Hi, I’m @Amirashrafkhan816
-- 👀 I’m interested in ...
+- 👀 I’m interested in Future Of Blockchain and DeFi
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Ethereum Blockchain
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me [aamirashrafkhan816@gmail.com]
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- 😄 Pronouns: I believe in the power of technology to transform lives and create opportunities.
+My journey from the restaurant floor to the world of blockchain reflects my commitment to continuous learning and innovation.
+- ⚡ Fun fact: Did you know that blockchain technology can be used to create secure and transparent voting systems?
+I’m passionate about exploring how decentralized solutions can reshape industries, and I can’t wait to be part of this exciting evolution!.

 <!---
 Amirashrafkhan816/Amirashrafkhan816 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+body {
+    font-family: Arial, sans-serif;
+    margin: 0;
+    padding: 0;
+    background-color: #f4f4f4;
+}
+header {
+    background: #333;
+    color: #fff;
+    padding: 10px 0;
+    text-align: center;
+}
+nav ul {
+    list-style: none;
+    padding: 0;
+}
+nav ul li {
+    display: inline;
+    margin: 0 15px;
+}
+nav ul li a {
+    color: #fff;
+    text-decoration: none;
+}
+section {
+    padding: 20px;
+    background: #fff;
+    margin: 10px;
+    border-radius: 5px;
+}
+footer {
+    text-align: center;
+    padding: 10px 0;
+    background: #333;
+    color: #fff;
+}